Now In Stock: HiveAlive Fondant is valuable all year round, including while temperatures are too low to feed syrup.

-While they are clearly essential to the reproduction of the species, drones contribute very little to the actual running of the hive itself.
+While they are clearly essential to the reproduction of the species, drones contribute very little to the actual running of the hive.
 Indeed, when it comes to the consumption of honey they are a negative drain on essential resources.
 Worker bees see this coming and as the winter approaches, they evict drones from the hive.
-The idea of carrying "passengers" who simply consume honey through the winter is simply not a viable tradeoff.
+The idea of carrying "passengers" who simply consume honey through the winter is simply not a viable trade-off.

 So out the drones go.
 It's a ruthless but essential process, including the physical eviction of drones by worker bees.

-Along the same lines, expanding the number of bees in the colony as winter approaches makes little sense.
-Brood at this time translates into more mouths to feed.
-This isn't purely a factor of reducing the number of bees consuming the honey reserve, but also reflects the simple truth that in fall there is less nectar and pollen at this time of year anyway.
+Along the same lines, increasing the number of bees in the colony as winter approaches makes little sense.
+Brood at this time also translates into more mouths to feed.
+This isn't purely a factor of reducing the number of bees consuming the honey reserve, but also reflects the simple truth that in fall there is less nectar and pollen anyway.

-The net result is that brood rearing is lowered considerably, an intentional act on the part of the colony as it prepares for winter.
+The net result is that brood rearing falls considerably, an intentional act on the part of the colony as it prepares for winter.

-The end result is indeed a fatter bee, but also one that is better able to tolerate and survive the cold weather of winter.
+The end result is indeed a fatter bee, but also one better able to tolerate and survive the cold weather of winter.

 With the preparation done and the cold months arriving, it's time for the colony to "bed in" for the winter.
 As with most things bee-related, what happens in the apparently still and quiet hive is rather remarkable.